-The expression "technical problem" should be interpreted broadly; it does not necessarily imply that the technical solution is an improvement to the prior art.
+The expression "technical problem" should be is interpreted broadly; it does not necessarily imply that the technical solution is an improvement to the prior art.
 Thus the problem could be simply to seek an alternative to a known device or process which provides the same or similar effects or is more cost-effective.
 A technical problem may be regarded as being solved only if it is credible that substantially all claimed embodiments exhibit the technical effects upon which the invention is based.
-Criteria for deciding whether lack of reproducibility of the claimed invention should be treated under Art.
+Criteria for deciding whether lack of reproducibility of the claimed invention should is to be treated under Art.
 56 or Art.
 83 are explained in F‑III, 12.

 Sometimes, the objective technical problem must be regarded as an aggregation of a plurality of "partial problems".
 This is the case where there is no technical effect achieved by all the distinguishing features taken in combination, but rather a plurality of partial problems is independently solved by different sets of distinguishing features (see G‑VII, 6, and T 389/86).